react-cosmos/react-cosmos/CONTRIBUTING.md

 yarn link-entries dist

 # Link entry points to source code
-# Always do this before committing!
+# Run when working on more packages at once or
+# to calculate cross-package test coverage
 yarn link-entries src
 ```

-> Note: The versioned packages point to `src`, because it's default mode for Cosmos development.
-The release script takes care of pointing packages to _dist_ and then back to _src_ again once released to npm. **Make sure to never commit entry points linked to `dist`!**
+> Note: The versioned packages point to `dist`, because it's how they are published to npm.
+Having code parity between git and npm also makes it easier to work with Lerna, which [doesn't like publishing uncommitted changes from working tree](https://github.com/lerna/lerna/issues/1581).
+The release script takes care of pointing packages to _dist_. **Don't commit entry points linked to `src`!**

+To understand `link-entries` better, see how it's used in the context of the [release](https://github.com/react-cosmos/react-cosmos/blob/7f860e355bd25f03c1af496b2e31c071ec15e8a1/package.json#L27) and [CI](https://github.com/react-cosmos/react-cosmos/blob/7f860e355bd25f03c1af496b2e31c071ec15e8a1/.travis.yml#L11-L21) flows.

 #### Flow